bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 1. Add the `App Center upload and schedule tests` Step to your workflow.

-   This Step should be after the `NuGet restore` Step: you will want to install all your dependencies before running tests on your app.
+   This Step should be after the `NuGet restore` and the `Xamarin Archive` Steps, in order to install all your dependencies and build the app before running tests.
 2. Fill in the required inputs of the Step.
 You can find all these in the App Center after setting up your test run: check the **Submit** tab.

 ## Deploying Xamarin apps